technogodCEO/TGOS-for-x86-64/README.md

 # TGOS
-An unix-based operating system designed for ARM64
+An UNIX-based operating system designed for x86-64

 # license information